timklapdor/uimagine-website/_projects/h5p-server.md

 - description: H5P Server
   file: ''
   link: http://h5p.csu.edu.au
-categories: Incubation
+categories: incubation
 ---
 ## Description

 [H5P](http://www.h5p.org) is a new and open sourced tool for developing online interactive learning resources.
 To help academics, educational designers and learning technologist utilise the tool we are setting up a server to house these resources.
 By bringing the technology inside CSU we are able to maintain and support the use of the tool and track it's use and growth.

 ## Aims

 To provide access to the suite of tools that H5P makes available.
 These can be used by staff across CSU and can be maintained by a range of staff.

 ## Approach